 Scholar of Contemporary Political Violence

 Andrew is an assistant professor in political science at the University of California’s newest campus in Merced.
-He is an international relations scholar focused on the causes and consequences of political violence around the world with a particular focus on forcible displacement and the security consequences of a changing global climate.
+He is an international relations scholar focused on the causes, consequences, and measurement of political violence globally with a particular focus on forcible displacement; the security consequences of a changing global climate; and how major international news media reporting (mis)shapes our understanding of these and related issues.

 He is also the founding director of the Political Violence Lab, an academic research lab focused on producing and disseminating policy relevant research.
-In this capacity, he has engaged in the lab’s work approximately 243 undergraduate and graduate students and postgraduates from eighteen universities.
+In this capacity, he has engaged in the lab’s work more than 300 undergraduate and graduate students and postgraduates from eighteen universities.

 Andrew is also an affiliate of Stanford University’s Center for International Security and Cooperation; an associate of the Empirical Studies of Conflict (ESOC) project; and an affiliate of the University of California, Merced’s Center for Analytic Political Engagement (CAPE).